 Eastern Upper Peninsula birding update: What to see and where

-Owls and other raptors
+Owls and other raptors:

 Winter finches

-- Red Crossbill do not seem to have made a large push into the area.
+- Red Crossbill do not seem to have made any large push into the area.
 However, Red Crossbill are present at their typical year-round locations (they are year round residents in the Raco and Paradise areas).
 Some of their most reliable spots include Ranger Road and Rexford Road near Raco, around the town of Paradise along Vermillion and Whitefish Point Road and west towards Tahquamenon Falls State Park along M123 and adjacent side roads.

 Other passerines